TieDyedDevil/XS/doc/TUTORIAL.md

 ```

 A program not in a directory on `$PATH` may be used as a command by
 naming an absolute or relative path to the program.

-In the case of a
-relative path, `xs` differs from many other shells by requiring that
+In the case of a relative path to the program, `xs` differs from many
-the path begins with a `.` (dot).
+other shells by requiring that the path begins with a `.` (dot).
+This
+is because the word that names an `xs` function may legitimately contain
+a path-separator character.

 `xs` has all of the usual control-flow constructs, plus a few that you
 don't usually see in shells.